Donkey Punch (2008 film): Critical reception

 Donkey Punch was a film that has divided critics since it was released.
-The review aggregator website Rotten Tomatoes reported a 50% approval rating with an average rating of 5.5/10 based on 51 reviews.
+The review aggregator website Rotten Tomatoes reported a 54% approval rating with an average rating of 5.5/10 based on 52 reviews.
 The website's consensus reads, "Donkey Punch begins as a promising thriller, but loses credibility while adhering too closely to genre conventions."
-It received a score of 43 out of 100 at Metacritic.

 The Guardian described it as "expertly made and painfully tense; a bracing cold snap blowing in off the ocean."
 In Empire Kim Newman called it "the sexiest most shocking thriller of the year".
 Other parts of the British press saw less controversy.
 Elsewhere in the British press The Times called the film "a notable achievement in all departments, handled superbly by its first-time director and largely unknown cast, with a tight, frighteningly plausible script. ...
 Donkey Punch has a respect for formula but, more importantly, a commitment to doing things differently, and properly.
 A scary, truly edgy film."

 Stephen Holden's review in The New York Times said "There is no transcendent agent of evil; the enemy is within ... the movie remains above the typical splatter ’n’ scream fest.
 These careless hedonists are convincing, and the ensemble acting feels believable."
-Aintitcools Harry Knowles said "Damn I fucking loved it."
+Aint it cool newss Harry Knowles said "Damn I fucking loved it."
 Rex Reed wrote a review of Donkey Punch for The New York Observer and called it a "slaughterfest" and "the newest footnote in the history of pretty-girls-in-peril pictures".
 Wesley Morris reviewed the film for The Boston Globe, and commented, "The naughtiness turns nasty, the nastiness turns fatal, and the kids gradually turn against each other. ...
 And the alive-to-dead pecking order is strictly a horror film convention: The soberer and more virginal you are the better your chances."
-Lou Lumenick gave the film two stars in a review for the New York Post and observed, "You could call Donkey Punch, ... a female revenge movie.
-But you could just as easily characterize it as fairly well-executed exploitation."